jackyzha0/quartz/docs/features/Latex.md

 ## Customization

+Syntax highlighting is a functionality of the `Latex` plugin.
+The plugin is defined in `quartz/plugins/transformers/latex.ts`.

-- Removing Latex support: remove all instances of `Plugin.Latex()` from `quartz.config.ts`.
+- To remove Latex support, delete all usages of `Plugin.Latex()` from `quartz.config.ts`.
-- Plugin: `quartz/plugins/transformers/latex.ts`
+- To customize Latex support, use the configuration options of the plugin:
+	- `renderEngine`: the engine to use to render LaTeX equations.
+Can be `"katex"` for KaTeX or `"mathjax"` for MathJax.
+Defaults to KaTeX.